markostanimirovic/re-action/README.md

 Next step is to decompose the state from store to separate streams of data.
 This is made possible using `select` function from `re-action.core`.
 Streams that we need for our musicians page: `musicians`, `page-sizes`, `selected-size` and `search`.
-Also we need to listen to the selected size and search criteria changes, and for that purpose `get-musicians` stream is created.
+Also we need to listen to the selected size and search criteria changes, and for that purpose is used `get-musicians` stream.
+It is created using `select-distinct` function, that will emit a new value only if it's not the same as an old value.
 On every change into this stream, `get-musicians` function is called from `resource` namespace.

 ```clojure
 (ns example.resource